 When you read as many travel blogs as I do, it can start to feel like everyone else is either working remotely as a long-term digital nomad or is about to give up their job and home to set off on an indefinite round-the-world trip.
 But back in the real world, most of us have to combine our passion for travel with a whole lot of other priorities in life – whether that’s a career, a partner, a family or a mortgage.
 So how do you make the most of your travel time when it’s a limited commodity?
 Although I work for myself now so get to be a bit more flexible, I spent ten years mastering the art of squeezing as many trips as possible out of a limited holiday allowance.
-And with a husband who still has a full-time, 9-to-5 job I’m still putting those techniques to use now.
+And with a husband who still has a full-time, nine-to-five job I’m still putting those techniques to use now.
 So what are my top tips for making the most of your annual leave?

 Turn any trip into a holiday